-For retention and annual reappointment of pre-tenured faculty, the faculty member will be expected to have demonstrated consistent progress in developing a strong and productive research and teaching program that meets the expectations and criteria associated with promotion to Associate Professor with tenure.
+For annual reappointment of pre-tenured faculty, and non-tenure track faculty prior to achievement of 'just cause protection,' the faculty member will be expected to have demonstrated consistent progress in developing a strong and productive research and teaching program, congruent with their appointment, that meets the expectations and criteria associated with promotion to Associate Professor with tenure.
 Evidence of this progress will take the form of the teaching, research and public service criteria discussed above.
+Non-tenure track faculty with no research appointment are not required to have peer-reviewed publications or research programs, although appropriate scholarly activity is encouraged.
 In preparing the annual evaluation of a faculty member, the Peer Review Committee will generally comment on strengths, the nature of the person's program, as well as areas that may require further attention.